Shipeasy

 }

-Always pass a default — it's what renders if the SDK can't reach KV, and it's the value your local dev environment will read until you've created the config.
-Treat the defaults as the source-of-truth copy; the dashboard value as the override.
+getConfig() returns undefined if the SDK hasn't fetched the bundle yet or the config doesn't exist — fall back with ?? to the value your local dev environment will read until you've created the config.
+Treat the fallback as the source-of-truth copy; the dashboard value as the override.

 If the copy needs translation, don't store strings in a config — use the i18n module.
 Configs are for values that vary across environments or experiments; translations are for values that vary across locales.
 Different problem, different tool.